 What do you need to rent a car in Scotland?

-Actually, the answer to ‘what do you need to rent a car in Scotland’ is – surprisingly – very little!
-As long as you hold a standard latin driving license, you can drive the same type of vehicle in Scotland without much other paperwork for up to a year.
+The answer to ‘what do you need to rent a car in Scotland’ is – surprisingly – little!
+As long as you hold a standard Latin driving license, you can drive the same type of vehicle in Scotland without much other paperwork for up to a year.
 If your license is not in English, have a translation just in case.
 You also should be prepared to hand over your passport.
-Most of the time you do not need to apply for an international driving license or have a special permit.
+Most of the time, you do not need to apply for an international driving license or have a special permit.

 Legally speaking, that’s it, although most Scotland car rental companies will have a few additional rules you’ll have to agree to.
 For instance, most companies limit their rentals to those over the age of 21, with people aged between 21 and 24 required to pay a surcharge (due to the increased likelihood of an incident).
 Likewise, those over the age of 75 might face a surcharge for the same reason.